South African Sign Language: Educational recognition

 South African Sign Language is accepted as one of the languages of instruction in the education of Deaf learners.

 Demographics

 The number of deaf people in South Africa (600,000 deaf and 1.4 million people with hearing loss) does not give an accurate depiction of the number of people who communicate in South African Sign Language.

-There is currently no estimate for the number of people who communicate in South African Sign Language in South Africa.
 Estimates vary greatly, from 700,000 to 2 million users.
 A request was made to the Human Sciences Research Council (South Africa) to measure this as part of the 2011 census.